The Gospel Bill Show: Music video and lesson

 The episode would also feature a Christian song and music video (usually by Ken Blount) towards the end of the show.
 Sometimes he would appear in character as Nicodemus, but often he will appear as himself, singing about a dramatic story which is acted out by others.
 Some of the music videos not contributed by Blount included the songs, "We've Got the Power" by long-time KCM worship leader Len Mink and "It's God" by Kellie Copeland Swisher (daughter of Kenneth Copeland), as well as "A Merry Heart" where Blount is joined by unnamed puppets wearing blue and orange-striped shirts.
 An unknown band was occasionally seen opposite Blount in some later videos.

 At the end of most shows, Gospel Bill reappeared with props in hand to spell out a lesson to the viewer, generally relating to the main plot of the episode.
 He would often use the props as a visual aid to demonstrate a particular concept he is emphasizing.
 In some later episodes, Nicodemus will give the lesson instead of Gospel Bill.

 Adventures in Dry Gulch

 Later episodes of the show were titled as "Adventures in Dry Gulch" rather than "The Gospel Bill Show", many of which did not feature Willie George at all.
 Instead, Nicodemus would be in charge while Gospel Bill is "out of town" on some unspecified task.

-DVD availability
+Home media

 The series is available for DVD purchase through George's church website.
 Episodes included in the collection include;